 Utena - kiss catalog

-The most striking thing about the kisses and misses is when most of them happen: Toward the end of the Student Council arc when Touga is in control of most events, and after the First Seduction toward the end of the Apocalypse Saga, when Akio is in control of most events.
-In the Black Rose there is only Akio and Kanae, which is part of Akio’s setup to corrupt Utena, Akio and Tokiko, and Miki chastely kissing Kozue.
+The most striking thing about the kisses and misses is when most of them happen: Toward the end of the Student Council arc when Touga(steered by Anthy) is in control of most events , and after the First Seduction toward the end of the Apocalypse Saga, when Akio is in control of most events.
+In the Black Rose, the only kisses are Akio and Kanae, which is part of Akio’s setup to corrupt Utena, Akio and Tokiko, and Miki chastely kissing Kozue.

 Of the eleven kisses that we see between people, five are sexual—three with Akio to influence Utena, one with Akio to influence Mikage—and the others nonsexual.
 (Ruka kissing Juri is covering his theft of Juri’s locket.
 Anthy’s kiss of the Sword of Dios is not between people.)
-Of the eight kisses that do not occur (including the off-screen kiss in the ending sequence of the Apocalypse Saga), all are seen as sexual by at least one of the two participants.
+Of the kisses that we do not see (including the off-screen kiss in the ending sequence of the Apocalypse Saga), all are seen as sexual by at least one of the two participants.
 I did not count the ambiguous case in episode 26.

 Shiori holds her hands over Juri’s eyes as she kisses over her head.